 Braziel was born in an unknown location to Robert Haden and Nancy Jane Braziel on October 8, 1881.
 He grew up to serve as an IRS Officer, U.S. Deputy Marshal, and Chief of Police in Ardmore, Oklahoma.

 Very early on the morning of January 31, 1919, the current Ardmore Chief of Police, Les Segler, met up with Bud Ballew in the east part of the city, where gunshots had been heard.
 After talking for a time, the two headed to the California Cafe, at the corner of Main and Mill Streets for breakfast.

 By this time, Dow was no longer serving in a lawman capacity; but, still harbored a grudge against Bud Ballew.

-As Ballew and Segler entered the cafe, they noticed Dow Braziel standing on the east side of room.
-Before they knew it, he fired two shots at Bud Ballew.
+As Ballew and Segler entered the cafe, they noticed Dow Braziel standing on the east side of the room.
+Before they knew it, Dow fired two shots at Bud Ballew but missed.
 The deputy immediately returned fire, emptying his pistol and hitting Braziel, who fell dead on the floor.
 Bud was then arrested by the Police Chief, taken to the police station, and later transferred to the county jail.
 However, Chief Segler made a formal statement as to the facts and Bud was soon released on the grounds of self-defense.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated January 2020.